1 Based Math -- Bible Mathematics

 Obvious?
 Yes, but modern people don’t always count this way.
 Using zero based counting as an interpretive grid of time references in the Bible is a source of major errors.

-For the rest of this discussion Roman Numerals will be used as a stand-in for the original language numbering systems, they have identical features.
+For the rest of this discussion Roman Numerals will be used as a stand-in for the original language numbering systems.
+Roman Numerals are similarly ancient and they have identical features.

 Readers will most likely be aware of Roman Numerals, and how counting works using Roman Numerals.
-Roman Numerals have the same expressive ability as Hebrew, and Aramaic numbering systems.
+Roman Numerals have the same expressive ability as ancient numbering systems.
 None of these systems have a digit for zero.

 The topic of a Biblical chronology eventually reveals interpretive issues surrounding the problem of pure biblical mathematics.
 The Bible was written before most of the modern mathematical principles were widely adopted.
 This means that the Bible is built using techniques that will "trip up" a modern reader if that reader is not very careful.